Long Island Bridge: Closure

 In October 2014, all access to Long Island was cut off for the indefinite future since the then Mayor of Boston, Marty Walsh, took the warning of the Massachusetts Department of Transportation about the condition of the Long Island Bridge being unsafe.
 All those living on Long Island and being serviced by recovery programs or as guests in the homeless shelter were no longer able to go there or use it for services.
 They were abruptly relocated elsewhere on an emergency basis.

 In January 2015, demolition of the bridge began with the central span section being removed and ferried away in February.
-In a series of controlled demolitions, the remainder of the bridge was destroyed in March and April.
+In a series of controlled demolitions, the remainder of the bridge spans were destroyed in March and April, though the foundations remain.
 By 2018, the city had committed $92 million to replace the bridge, but Quincy objected to the planned replacement.
 In July 2022, the Massachusetts Supreme Judicial Court ruled that the Quincy Conservation Commission, which had rejected Boston's plans for the new bridge, did not have jurisdiction to overrule the Massachusetts Department of Environmental Protection approval of the plan.